sree-r-one/SWE5006/documentation/Proposals.md

+# Explore Singapore
+Singapore is a metropolitan city with the very rich culture and history.
+It also has a lot of attractions, indoor and outdoor to explore.
+XploreSingpore is an application is an application that will enable Locals and Visitors alike to explore about Singapore in as many layers as they like and learn more.

+## Features
+- ChatGPT powered itinerary planner
+- Users able to collect and save the places
+- Users can also comment and share their experience and tips for the trip
+- Users can also Zoom in and Explore Singapore on a map and explore its hidden places
+- There will also be a option to find the vibrant food scenary
+- Various types of itineraries for different profiles of visitors like honeymoon couples, Parents with infants, Retirees
+- Links to various attractions and its ticketing systems integrated

 # Food and Workout Recommender System
 A lot of people are having a tough time having a healthy life, including maintaining weight and an active lifestyle.